kremalicious/astro-redirect-from/README.md

 ## Usage

-In your Markdown file's YAML frontmatter, use the key `redirect_from` followed by a list.
+In your Markdown file's frontmatter, use the key `redirect_from` followed by a list.

 ```yaml
 ---